Egidijus Kavaliauskas

 Egidijus Kavaliauskas (born June 29, 1988) is a Lithuanian professional boxer.
+He held the European welterweight title from November 2025 to January 2026.

 As an amateur, he represented Lithuania at the 2008 and 2012 Olympic Games, and won a bronze medal at the 2011 World Championships.

 Biography

 Kavaliauskas participated in 2008 at the Summer Olympics, but lost his first fight to bronze-winning Frenchman Alexis Vastine.
 In 2009 the boxer successfully started in the world championship and was among the eight strongest.
 In 2011 He won a gold medal in the Lithuanian championship.
 In the same year, Kavaliauskas participated in the world championship, where he reached the semifinals.
 In the finals competition, the athlete suffered a hand injury and won a bronze medal for not finishing the fight.
 Selected as the best of 2011 Lithuanian boxer.